AppGrid: Grid View

 AppGrid provides the ability to create non-bound column expressions without having the need to create Salesforce formula fields.
 To open the calculated column wizard, click the grid toolbar more menu and select Calculated Column wizard.
 The calculated column panel will be displayed.

 The calculated column panel provides the ability to create, edit and delete calculated columns.
-Watch the video for an example of how to create calculated columns.
+Toggle the visibility of your calculated columns by clicking the checkbox.
+Click the edit button to open the calculated columns wizard.

 Creating flows